 Agile Product Owner Overview

 The product owner is the person who owns the product on behalf of the company.
 The individual is responsible for the success of the product, and has to be empowered to make the necessary decisions.
-The product owner should understand the user and customer needs and the business goals, and collaborate with the development team and the stakeholders, as the following pictures illustrates:
+The product owner should understand the user and customer needs and the business goals, and collaborate with the development team and the stakeholders.
+The following pictures provides an overview of the role.

 A Context-sensitive Role

-It is important to understand that the application of the agile product owner role varies in practice.
-It is influenced by several factors including the market, the product lifecycle stage, and the organisation.
+It is important to understand that the application of the agile product owner role varies .
+It is influenced by several factors including the market, the product lifecycle stage, and the company.
 For instance, working as a product owner of a brand-new mobile app developed by a small team in a mid-size company will differ from looking after an existing healthcare product, which is developed by several teams in a large enterprise.

 In the early lifecycle stages when the product is developed and introduced to the market, the product owner should act as an intrapreneur, an entrepreneur within the enterprise, as the following picture shows: